Rails-Designer/perron-site/app/content/articles/markdown.md

 > [!note]
 > The `@html` instance variable is a `Nokogiri::HTML::DocumentFragment` object, giving you access to methods like `css()`, `xpath()`, and DOM manipulation.
 See the [Nokogiri docs](https://nokogiri.org/) for more.

+Then, pass the class constant directly in the `process` array.
 ```erb
 <%= markdownify @resource.content, process: ["target_blank", AddNofollowProcessor] %>
 ```